 Once the customer has acquired the system, it can become very expensive to integrate it with new external systems because the supplier usually has a monopoly on carrying out such changes.
-Section F0 (requirements 5-9) avoids the monopoly by requiring that third party is able to implement such integrations.
-Section F10 asks for specific features that can make it easier to do so.
+Section F0 (requirements 5-9) avoids the monopoly by requiring that he (or a third party) is able to implement such integrations.
+In section F10 the customer tries to get information about what kind of integrations he can make.

-The introduction explains that it is the customer's responsibility to get documentation for the external system and that he defines the update frequency, etc.
+E-documentation explains that it is the customer's responsibility to get documentation for the external system (of course).

-F10-1 says that the customer (or a third party) is responsible for the integration, but the supplier of the EHR system must assist him.
+F10-1 says that the customer (or a third party) is responsible for the integration, but the supplier of the EHR system must assist him according to F0-9.